 All beans are always stored within GrainPro hermetic storage, whether within SuperGrainBags or large indoor multi-tonne Cocoons.
 This hermetic storage protects against pests such as cocoa moths, reabsorption of moisture from the 85% ambient humidity and the modified CO2 atmospheric conditions also prevents growth of aerobic moulds.

 We pay these farmers between 75% to 200% higher prices than the cacao price for the bulk commodity market in Honiara.
 The bulk market supplies cacao products for the big chocolate industry including Nestle and Cadbury.

 We are currently supplying a number of high quality craft bean to bar chocolate makers in Australia including Ratio Cocoa Roasters (Melbourne), Atypic Chocolate (Melbourne), Smooth Chocolator (Geelong), Cailo Chocolate (Perth), Metiisto Chocolate (Toowoomba) amongst others.
-A number of other chocolate makers in Australia and NZ also source from the same farmers, however use an Australian Aid intermediary as the broker.

 Contact us to get latest prices and stock available.

 Farmer Agnes Pilopasi from North Guadalcanal.
 Beans are a mixture of Amelonado, Trinitario and Criollo variety, fermented for 6 days and turned every day.
 Sundried for 5 days.

 Agnes placed second at the inaugural 2016 Solomon Islands Chocolate festival.

 Photos of Agnes Pilopasi at her farm (two photos on right – source: Samantha Rini/PHAMA program)

 Farmer Lucy Kasimwane, from Central Makira.
 Beans are mainly Amelonado variety, fermented for 6 days and turned every day.
 Sundried for 5 days.